scouvreur/HumpbackWhaleIdentification/README.md

 ## Fastai model

-The fastai model starts with loading the `csv` Imagebunch
+The fastai model starts with loading the `from_folder` Imagebunch, where the validation set is created by the `make_validation_dir.py` script.

+The model is based on transfer learning on a pre-trained ResNet50.